Enough-Software/maily/README.md

 by calling `dart run build_runner build --delete-conflicting-outputs`.

 ## License
-`enough_mail_app` is licensed under the [GNU Public License 3.0 "GPL"](LICENSE).
+`maily` is licensed under the [GNU Public License 3.0 "GPL"](LICENSE).
 In a nutshell this means that you can play around as much as possible for private reasons, but that you need to publish your changes under the GPL, as soon as you the code commercially.

 ## Related Projects
 Check out these related projects:
+* [enough_mail_app](https://github.com/Enough-Software/enough_mail_app) base email app components in Flutter.
 * [enough_mail](https://github.com/Enough-Software/enough_mail) mail libraries in pure Dart.
 * [enough_mail_html](https://github.com/Enough-Software/enough_mail_html) generates HTML out of a `MimeMessage`.
 * [enough_mail_flutter](https://github.com/Enough-Software/enough_mail_flutter) provides some common Flutter widgets for any mail app.